Growing constraints on press freedom and independent information flows could be signalling an oncoming decline in peace.

 The global rate of free and independent information exchange is declining, according to the Institute for Economics and Peace (IEP).

-An analysis of Positive Peace around the world showed that IEP’s measure for the Free Flow of Information dropped by 0.4 per cent each year from 2013 to 2017, an about-face from the previous seven-year period that saw yearly growth of 0.7 per cent.
+A 2018 analysis of Positive Peace around the world showed that IEP’s measure for the Free Flow of Information dropped by 0.4 per cent each year from 2013 to 2017, an about-face from the previous seven-year period that saw yearly growth of 0.7 per cent.

 Decreasing freedom of the press, media pluralism and independence are driving the decline in the global rate, stark findings that are in contrast to a rising level of mobile phone subscription take-up.